 How to make Turkey Gravy?

-- Add the butter to a large sauce pan over medium-high heat and cook it until the butter is melted.
+- Add the butter to a medium sauce pan over medium-high heat and cook it until the butter is melted.

-- Once the butter is melted add in the flour and whisk it into the butter to form a paste.
+- Once the butter is melted add in the flour and mix it into the butter with a wooden spoon to form a paste.
 Cook it for a few minutes until the mixture starts to turn golden brown and becomes fragrant.
+Make sure to scrape the bottom of the pan to keep anything from burning.

 - Slowly pour in the turkey stock, whisking it into the flour mixture while you pour it in until everything is combined.
 Bring the mixture to a low boil and let it cook until the gravy thickens to your desired thickness.

-- Season the gravy with salt and pepper to taste, and enjoy hot over your choice of mashed potatoes, or turkey.
+- Season the gravy with salt and pepper to taste, and pour it into a gravy boat to serve hot over your choice of mashed potatoes, or turkey.

 Tips and Tricks: